jcpevangelists/javaee.samples/README.md

-# javaee.samples
+# JavaEE Samples
-A set of examples from the "JavaEE Samples" Organization
+A set of examples from github.